What is the new $250 Chase Sapphire Reserve® hotel credit? (May 2026)

 If you login to your Chase account and view your benefits, you'll see this new tracker:

-Notably, no activation/enrollment is required to use this credit.
-Additionally, as noted above, there is a 2 night minimum & you must book a prepaid reservation.
+No activation/enrollment is required to use this credit.
+As noted above, there is also a 2-night minimum and you must book a prepaid reservation.
 Prepaid reservations are where you "Pay Now" for the entire reservation at booking.

 Is this the same/different as the up to $500 Edit Credit?